JohnTong12/Telco-Churn-data/README.md

 ![](assets/AUC.png)

-# Featuree Importance for Logistic Regression  using shap
+ Feature Importance for Logistic Regression  using shap

 hey , i used shap to provide us a summary of key insights of our models predicttions , it helps understand the undeerlying drivers of the models predictions
 * Monthly charges has the highest impact on the models output ,customers with highly monthly charges are most likely to churn